From big data to a global rebalancing of power, we identify six social and economic shifts for audit committees to consider.

 Increasing transparency, improving control

-There’s much debate about how corporate governance should evolve.
+There is currently much debate about how corporate governance should evolve.
 It’s a debate that’s being held against a background of legislative and regulatory change, the implementation of International Financial Reporting Standards and increased public scrutiny.
 We believe that global coordination is a necessity, not a luxury, in today’s interconnected and interdependent markets.
-Regulators and standard-setters need to continue to work together, to promote global consistency.
+Regulators and standard-setters need to continue to work together to promote global convergence efforts.

 - Sustainability reporting

-In the face of mounting pressure to be transparent, an increasing number of organizations are choosing to report on sustainability or corporate social responsibility (CSR).
-Sustainability reports help internal and external stakeholders understand how well the organization adheres to the "triple bottom line" of environmental, social and economic performance.
+An increasing number of organizations are choosing to issue sustainability reports to supplement their financial reporting.
+This verifiable data helps internal and external stakeholders understand how well the organization adheres to the “triple bottom line” of environmental, social and economic performance.
 Opting in promotes transparency and confidence.
 Do you know what makes for successful sustainability reporting?

 Seven things you should know about sustainability reporting